24

 Photo: Hottub Copenhagen

-At the National Museum of Denmark, you can dive into the Danish culture and life from prehistoric times to the present.
+At the National Museum of Denmark, you can dive into Danish culture and everyday life from prehistoric times to the present.

 Step into the Viking Age in the brand-new interactive exhibition about the Viking Sorceress.
-She was a highly influential figure, as the Vikings believed she possessed supernatural powers and that her spirit freely could travel through time - both to the past and the future – allowing her to guide them in making important decisions.
+She was a highly influential figure, as the Vikings believed she possessed supernatural powers and that her spirit could freely travel through time, both to the past and the future, allowing her to guide them in important decisions.
 Legend has it that her powers were so great that even the mighty Odin turned to her for help.

 In the exhibition Show Me the Money, you can explore a truly unique collection of some of the oldest coins in the world.
-See the extremely rare Danish coin featuring the name of the famous Viking king Svein Forkbeard (Svend Tveskæg) - the first Danish coin engraved with the name of a ruling king.
-You can also see cross-coins, minted when Harald Bluetooth (Harald Blåtand) was uniting Denmark and Norway.
+See the extremely rare Danish coin featuring the name of the famous Viking king Svein Forkbeard (Svend Tveskæg), the first Danish coin engraved with the name of a ruling king.

 Fun fact #1: Svend Tveskæg was the son of Harald Blåtand

-Fun fact #2: Bluetooth wireless technology is actually named after Harald Bluetooth, chosen because he was known for uniting Denmark and Norway, much like blutooth unites different devices.
-Even the Bluetooth logo is inspired by Harald’s initials: ᚼ (Hagall) and ᛒ (Bjarkan), two runes from the Younger Futhark alphabet, which form a bind rune resembling the Bluetooth symbol.
+Fun fact #2: Bluetooth wireless technology is named after Harald Bluetooth, who was known for uniting Denmark and Norway.
+The name was chosen because Bluetooth connects different devices.
+Even the Bluetooth logo is inspired by Harald’s initials, ᚼ (Hagall) and ᛒ (Bjarkan), two runes from the Younger Futhark alphabet.

 Address: Ny Vestergade 10 / Prinsens Palæ

-Getting there: Hop off at stop 11 on Stromma’s Hop On-Hop Off buses
+Getting there: Hop off at stop 11 - City Hall Square/National Museum of Denmark on Stromma’s Hop On-Hop Off buses

 Photo: National Museum of Denmark

-As you walk up the historic Royal Staircase, imagine how many powerful people have walked here before you over the past century.
-Kings and queens, presidents and world leaders – all have left their mark on history.
+As you walk up the historic Royal Staircase, imagine how many powerful people have walked here before you over the centuries.
+Kings and queens, presidents and world leaders have all left their mark on history.
 Be sure to see the split flag given to King Christian X nearly 100 years ago.

 Beneath the palace, discover the ruins of Absalon’s Castle and Copenhagen Palace, offering a glimpse into the city’s past.
-Bishop Absalon’s ring wall, dating back to the 12th century, and the remains of the Blue Tower prison, where the favorite daughter of King Christian IV was imprisoned for 22 years, are among the historic highlights.
+Highlights include Bishop Absalon’s ring wall, dating back to the 12th century, and the remains of the Blue Tower prison, where the favorite daughter of King Christian IV was imprisoned for 22 years.

 The royal stables, built in the 1700s, have always been home to the royal family’s majestic white horses.
-You can admire the living horses as well as two stuffed ones, one of which was King Frederik VII’s favorite, likely why he wanted to preserve it.
-The Carriage Museum is also here, featuring the golden wedding carriage, used for the succession in January 2024.
+You can admire the living horses as well as two stuffed ones, one of which was King Frederik VII’s favorite and likely why he wanted it preserved.
+The Carriage Museum is also here, featuring the golden wedding carriage used for the succession in January 2024.

 Address: Prins Jørgens Gård 5

-Getting there: Hop off at stop 1 on Stromma’s Hop On-Hop Off buses
+Getting there: Hop off at stop 1 - Ved Stranden/City Center on Stromma’s Hop On-Hop Off buses

 Photo: Christiansborg Palace

-Hop on Stromma’s Classic Canal Tour and see many of Copenhagen’s most famous tourist attractions along with amazing architectural marvels.
+Hop on Stromma’s Classic Canal Tour and see many of Copenhagen’s most famous attractions along with impressive architectural landmarks.

 Look out for the lesser-known Gunboat Sheds (kanonbådsskure), built in the early 1800s during the English Wars.
-These sheds once housed the new gunboats that replaced the navy Denmark lost in 1807 during the war against England.
+These sheds once housed the gunboats that replaced the Danish navy lost in 1807 during the war against England.
 Since 1964, they have been listed as a national heritage site.

 Address: Ved Stranden 26 and Nyhavn 3

-This park, in the heart of Copenhagen, has been a beloved part of the city since King Christian IV had it laid out in the early 17th century as his private garden.
+This park, in the heart of Copenhagen, has been a beloved part of the city since King Christian IV laid it out in the early 17th century as his private garden.
 Living at Rosenborg Castle, he wanted a place for leisure, relaxation, and entertainment for his family.

 Address: Entrances from Gothersgade, Kronprinsessgade, and Øster Voldgade

-Getting there: Hop off at stop 9 on Stromma’s Hop On-Hop Off buses
+Getting there: Hop off at stop 9 - Rosenborg Castle/SMK on Stromma’s Hop On-Hop Off buses

-Amber, often called the gold of the North, is something most Danes have searched along the western Jutland coastline.
-Here, the harsh North Sea currents and storms wash it ashore, and nothing beats the thrill of finding a piece of amber - no matter the size.
+Amber, often called the gold of the North, is something many Danes have searched for along the western Jutland coastline.
+Here, the harsh North Sea currents and storms wash it ashore, and nothing beats the thrill of finding a piece of amber, no matter the size.

 If you fall in love with amber, you can even take a piece home!
 The museum shop offers a wide selection of amber jewelry, including rings, bracelets, necklaces, scarf buckles, and cufflinks.